-4.2.3.
+3.2.3.
 Bracket and Anchor Installation

 - 1. Clean wall surfaces thoroughly prior to installation. - 2.
 Assemble prefabricated bracket per manufacturer's instructions.
-Identify and mark bracket anchor locations per manufacturer's template and conforming to specification sketches SK1 SK5. - 3.
-Prepare anchor substrate surfaces using the methods recommended by the manufacturer for achieving the best result for the substrate under the project conditions. - 4.
+Identify and mark bracket anchor locations per manufacturer's template and conforming to specification sketches SK1 SK5. - Prepare anchor substrate surfaces using the methods recommended by the manufacturer for achieving the best result for the substrate under the project conditions. - 4.
 Install anchors in accordance with manufacturer's instructions and recommendations and as required by applicable code. - 5.
 Apply anchor items neatly, with brackets mounted plumb and anchors installed level unless otherwise indicated.

-4.3.
+3.3.
 WALL PENETRATIONS AND INSULATION (AT SLEEVED MASONRY PENETRATION)

-4.3.1.
+3.3.1.
 Install sleeves at all new masonry penetrations.

-- 1. PVC Sleeves: Sleeves shall be located behind the compressor unit or concealed by a line hide wall cover/inlet not to extend more than 10" from unit and a minimum 12" from all bracket anchors.
+- PVC Sleeves: Sleeves shall be located behind the compressor unit or concealed by a line hide wall cover/inlet not to extend more than 10" from unit and a minimum 12" from all bracket anchors.
 Slope sleeves 1/8 inch per foot (Min.) toward the exterior sleeve should be to maximum penetration with SCH 40 PVC no larger than six inches in diameter (see work summery page).
 Cluster refrigerant and electrical lines into a single penetration and sleeve. - a.
 New Masonry: As construction progresses, build in PVC sleeves at location(s) in wall coordinated with Association / Mechanical Contractor and/or Engineer.
-Fill in solidly with masonry around built-in items. - b.
-Existing Masonry: Core drill existing masonry wall with the diameter matching the outside diameter of sleeve (repair all damaged masonry and mortar joints).
+Fill in solidly with masonry around built-in items. - Existing Masonry: Core drill existing masonry wall with the diameter matching the outside diameter of sleeve (repair all damaged masonry and mortar joints).

-4.3.2.
+3.3.2.
 Prior to placing insulation, properly prepare substrate as required by insulation manufacturer:

 - 1. Clean all surfaces down to solid material and remove all dust, foreign materials, etc. that could possibly interfere with the bonding of the insulation to the substrate. - 2.
-Install insulation according to manufacturer's requirements and recommended practices, including application temperatures.
+Install insulation according to manufacturer's requirements and recommended practices, including application temperatures. - 3.
+Install exterior sealant / electrician's putty to seal exterior of penetration to prevent water intrusion.
+SEALANT WORK (AT SLEEVED MASONRY PENETRATION)

-- 3. Install exterior sealant / electrician's putty to seal exterior of penetration to prevent water intrusion.
-SEALANT WORK (AT SLEEVED MASONRY PENETRATION) - 4.3.3.
-Prior to placing sealant, properly prepare joints and surfaces, as required by the Sealant Manufacturer: - 1.
-Totally clean, grind, cut, brush, etc. all surfaces down to solid material and remove all dust, old sealants, foreign materials, etc. that could possibly interfere with the bonding of the sealant to the building substrate material. - 2.
+3.3.3.
+Prior to placing sealant, properly prepare joints and surfaces, as required by the Sealant Manufacturer:

+- 1. Totally clean, grind, cut, brush, etc. all surfaces down to solid material and remove all dust, old sealants, foreign materials, etc. that could possibly interfere with the bonding of the sealant to the building substrate material. - 2.
 Where required by the Sealant Manufacturer, carefully prime surfaces that are to be bonded to the sealant. - 3.
 As required, place closed cell backer rod or bond breaker tape to control sealant depth and to prevent three-point bonding of the sealant in joints.
 Use a blunt instrument when installing backer rod to avoid puncturing.
 When backer rod is punctured, allow gasses to completely escape before sealing joint. - 4.
 As needed, apply tape along the edges of joints so as to prevent sealant from bonding to exposed surfaces. - 5.
-Mix components where required in accordance with Manufacturer's recommendations. - 6.
-Apply sealant in accordance with the Sealant Manufacturer requirements and recommended practices, including application temperatures. - 7.
+Mix components where required in accordance with Manufacturer's recommendations.

+- 6. Apply sealant in accordance with the Sealant Manufacturer requirements and recommended practices, including application temperatures. - 7.
 Properly fill horizontal and vertical joints, openings, etc. to prevent water from being retained on the finished sealant.
 Install sealant using pressure gun with a nozzle cut to fit joint width. - 8.
 Deposit sealant in uniform, continuous bead. - 9.
 Carefully tool the exposed sealant surface to form a concave profile within Manufacturer's recommended setting time, to help assure proper bond and to provide a smooth, aesthetic appearance. - 10.
-Where used, remove tape placed along joint edges immediately after tooling. - 4.3.4.
-Floor penetrations, that are permitted only for 3104 Wellington, 3106 Ravensworth, 3623 Greenway, 3604 Valley, and 1622 Ripon, must be fully fire blocked in accordance with building code to seal the penetration.
+Where used, remove tape placed along joint edges immediately after tooling.